AkanshuAich/video-based-social-app/README.md

    - Start the room

 2. **Joining a Room**:
-   - Browse available rooms
+   - Browse available rooms on the home page
    - Click on a room to join
-   - Grant necessary permissions (audio/video)
+   - Grant necessary permissions (audio/video if prompted)

 3. **Room Controls**:
    - Toggle audio with the microphone button